chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 7. Document generation pipeline

-Next, set up a text generation pipeline using Hugging Face's Transformers library and integrate it with LangChain:
+Next, set up a text generation pipeline using Hugging Face's Transformers library and integrate it with LangChain.

 ```bash